 Cuba is calling with salsa dancing, impressive colonial buildings, friendly locals, vintage cars, rum, cigars and a generally vibrant atmosphere.
 For sightseeing here visit the Cristobal Colon cemetery with its many beautifully sculpted memorials for example.

 with their capital Nassau offer lush wildlife, long beaches, coral reefs and very good shopping.
-On Paradise Island there are some stunning luxury resorts like the Ocean Club that featured in the James Bond film Casino Royal or the Atlantis that has a 141 acre waterpark.
+On Paradise Island there are some stunning luxury resorts like the Ocean Club that featured in the James Bond film Casino Royal or the Atlantis that has a 141-acre waterpark.
 There you can also swim with dolphins, gamble in the casino or play a round of golf.
 In many towns across the Bahamas the popular Junkanoo festival takes place on Boxing day and New Year´s day.
-It´s a traditional and colorful street parade with music, dance and costumes.
-Similarily lively parades with dance and music take place all throughout the year.
+It´s a traditional and colourful street parade with music, dance and costumes.
+Similarly, lively parades with dance and music take place all throughout the year.

 Head to Santo Domingo, the capital of Dominican Republic and UNESCO world heritage site.
 It is the oldest permanently inhabited European settlement in the Americas and one of the largest cities in the Caribbean.